renovate-bot/xwiki-contrib-_-thymeleaf/README.md

 - [ ] `${a.b}` does not fallback to `${a.get('b'}`
 - [ ] `#{a.b}` should lookup for a translation key name `a.b`
 - [] how to bind a velocity macro into thymeleaf
+- parameters conversion?
+- how to set variables?